 It can be overwhelming and stressful to acknowledge what these children have experienced.
 This is why the Care Team is so important.
 Foster carers are intensely supported during these difficult times.
 It is rewarding to watch a child recover from feelings of worthlessness to a belief they are lovable and have special abilities because of the care and support of their foster carers.

 What is the impact on other children in the family?

 It can be understandably challenging for the biological children of the foster carer.
 They often don’t understand why the foster child is treated differently, particularly when they are not punished for behaviours usually frowned on by their parents.
 We help them to understand that these children need to be supported differently, that they need a unique response to their behaviour, and that traditional parenting doesn’t work with these children.
 Again, it is really important that everyone in a foster family understands the trauma that foster children have experienced.
-Once each member of the foster family has this knowledge, they come on board and the entire foster family becomes the family support that traumatised children need.
+Once each member of the foster family has this knowledge, they come on board and the entire foster family becomes the tight circle of support that traumatised children need.